PaddlePaddle/FastDeploy/examples/vision/segmentation/paddleseg/a311d/cpp/README.md

 English | [简体中文](README_CN.md)
-# PP-LiteSeg Quantized Model C++ Deployment Example
+# PP-LiteSeg Quantitative Model C++ Deployment Example

 `infer.cc` in this directory can help you quickly complete the inference acceleration of PP-LiteSeg quantization model deployment on A311D.

 ## Deployment Preparations
 ### FastDeploy Cross-compile Environment Preparations